jonlpersson/ed-latimore/site/_posts/2020-05-19-is-physics-hard-how-to-learn-basic-physics.md

 During our physics studies, most of us will never encounter higher dimensions.

-You’ll also need to calculate the area and volume of the basic shapes and know the sum of their internal angle measure.
-This may seem elementary, but you should not have to waste precious cognitive power working out angle measures or the area of the object you’re working with.
+You'll also need to calculate the area and volume of the basic shapes and know the sum of their internal angle measure.
+This may seem elementary, but you should not waste precious cognitive power working out angle measures or the area of the object you're working with.

-Physics is the study of matter and energy and how it moves through time and space.
-This means that every equation you learn and every problem you solve will deal with you making a relationship between space, time, matter, and energy.
+Physics studies matter and energy and how it moves through time and space.
+This means that every equation you learn and every problem you solve will require you to make a relationship between space, time, matter, and energy.

 ***\[The future is heavily mathematical, and physics relies on mathematics.
 This is one reason why developing a foundation in mathematics is important.
 For 11 more reasons, [read this article here.](/why-is-math-important/)\]***